The frontline of the climate crisis

 At Caritas Kabwe we are working with communities on immediate and long-term solutions to the climate crisis.
 We’re constructing wells in areas where rivers dry up.

-In 2017, with support from SCIAF, we began an initiative teaching people new, organic, farming techniques which is helping them to grow more food.
+In 2017, with support from SCIAF and the Scottish Government, we began an initiative teaching people new, organic, farming techniques which is helping them to grow more food.
 By diversifying their crops, they are far better protected if one crop fails.
 We teach farmers not to rely solely on maize - they are shifting towards millet, sorghum and groundnuts.
 These crops are drought resistant and therefore give a good yield even with very little rain.

 We also purchased goats for the participating farmers as they are very resistant to drought and diseases and they multiply quickly.
 The goat droppings can be used as organic manure so they don’t have to buy fertilizer, instead they use money for fertilizer to purchase their household food and pay school fees for their children.